ghc-proposals/ghc-proposals/proposals/0000-unlifted-strict.rst

 Compared to the original definition of ``foo``, ``$wfoo`` lost knowledge of the fact that ``a`` and ``b`` in the recursive call are always evaluated, hence tagged after `#16970 <https://gitlab.haskell.org/ghc/ghc/issues/16970>`_.
-Meaning we could omit the tag check in the original definition (because ``SPair`` is strict in its fields), but not in the definition of ``$wfoo``, because unboxed pairs are lazy in lifted fields.
+Meaning we could omit the zero tag check in the original definition (because ``SPair`` is strict in its fields), but not in the definition of ``$wfoo``, because unboxed pairs are lazy in lifted fields.

-With ``Strict``, WW could emulate strict unboxed tuples, hence preserve enough information for Codegen to omit the tag checks:
+With ``Strict``, WW could emulate strict unboxed tuples, hence preserve enough information for Codegen to omit the zero tag checks:

 ::